 An award-winning 1200-capacity, three-room venue in the heart of Sheffield city centre, Plug hosts a wide-ranging programme of live music – from up-and-coming acts like The Hunna and Spring King to established names such as The Bluetones and The Wildhearts.

 The Greystones, Greystones Road, Sheffield, S11 7BS - Visit now

 The flagship outlet of Thornbridge Brewery, The Greystones is a spacious, traditional, half-timbered community pub.
 Its Backroom, however is an intimate room for live music, meanwhile, which punches above its weight (and size) to welcome names such as Duanne Eddy, Chastity Brown and Richard Hawley (himself a local) over the years.

 The Leadmill, 6 Leadmill Road, Sheffield, S1 4SE - Visit now

 Situated in a former flour mill to the south east of the city centre, The Leadmill has been a music venue since opening (originally as a community centre) in 1980.
 As well as comedy, film and club nights, it offers a diverse mix of acts – with the likes of Peace, Miles Kane, Wilko Johnson, Brian Jonestown Massacre and GoGo Penguin featuring during any given month.

-Sheffield Crucible, 55 Norfolk Street, Sheffield, S1 1DA - Visit now
+The Crucible Theatre, Sheffield, 55 Norfolk Street, Sheffield, S1 1DA - Visit now

 Part of the wider Sheffield Theatres complex, the Crucible’s 400-seater Studio hosts regular musical performances – often towards the classical end of the spectrum.
 Each May, its 25-concert-strong Sheffield Chamber Music Festival offers intimate performances by ensembles and soloists, including the resident Ensemble 360, to enjoy in-the-round.